 Which nations are the healthiest countries in the world?
 One marker for health is longevity and when it comes to living a long time, five countries stand out.
 What accounts for the remarkable longevity of these countries?
-More than one factor probably accounts for their good fortune, but one of the first places to look is at diet.
+More than one factor probably accounts for their good fortune, but one of the first places to look at is diet.
 Let’s see what people in the longest-living areas of the world sit down to when they eat a meal.

 Healthiest Countries in the World: Monaco